 Teach the baptized the Lord’s Prayer, the Creed and the Ten Commandments

 Nurture them in faith and prayer

 At Immanuel, our Christian Education ministry is designed to fulfill that baptismal promise.
-After baptism, children under the age of three are placed on our Cradle Roll and their parents receive materials to help share their faith in the home.
-Our Sunday Church School program provides an opportunity for everyone from ages 3 to adult to deepen their understanding of the Bible, to learn about what it means to be a Lutheran and to grow in their faith.
-We also have classes for those making their First Communion and Confirmation.
-We have adult Bible studies during the week and everyone can experience the Bible in unique and fun ways through our week-long Vacation Bible Schools in the summer.
+After baptism, children under the age of three are placed on our Cradle Roll and their parents receive materials to help grow their faith in the home.
+Our Sunday School program provides an opportunity for the children to deepen their understanding of the Bible all the way from kindergarten to high school.
+They learn about what it means to be a Lutheran and to grow in their faith.

 At Immanuel confirmation is not graduation from Sunday School but is in fact, the opposite.
 It is a process through which children grow into adults in the church.
 Growing into adulthood means that one worships regularly and actively participates in the ministry of the church.